-LS-DYNA™ is a very powerful simulation tool.
+LS-DYNA™ is a powerful simulation tool.
 The use of LS-DYNA™ to develop performance-based seismic design solutions for difficult technical challenges is one of Arup’s strengths and differentiators.
-However the learning curve for effective use of LS-DYNA™ is long and steep and, even for an experienced user, it is generally time consuming to build models and post-process analyses.
+However the learning curve for effective use of LS-DYNA™ is long and steep.
+Even for an experienced user, it is generally time consuming to build models and post-process analyses.
 We therefore set out to automate the post-processing of seismic analyses done in LS-DYNA™.
 It typically took us 2-3 hours to post-process the results from a single ground motion and up to 3 days to post-process a full suite of ground motions.
 We developed a series of post-processing modules for calculating different parameters (storey drift, floor acceleration, DC ratios).
-The output includes data files that the engineer can use directly, 3D visualizations, and Word™ or PowerPoint™ files containing plots of the results that can be used in a report or presentation.
-With this new tool we have reduced the post-processing time to 20 minutes for a single ground motion and 3 to 4 hours for a full suite of ground motions.
+The output includes data files that the engineer can use directly, 3D visualizations, and Word™ or PowerPoint™ files containing plots of the results that can be used in reports and presentations.
+With this new tool we have reduced the post-processing time to 20 minutes for a single ground motion analysis and 3 to 4 hours for a full suite of ground motions.

-More and more projects require performance-based seismic analysis, and the post-processing of the results from multiple ground motions need to be streamlined.
-We developed a number of scripts to extract standards results from a single analysis and we have used these scripts to improve the process for setting up the initial model parameters, reduce the chance for discrepancies and human error, and add a more intuitive user interface.
+More and more projects require performance-based seismic analysis, and the post-processing of the results from multiple ground motions needed to be streamlined.
+We developed a number of scripts to extract standards results from a single analysis and used these scripts to improve the process for setting up the initial model parameters, reduce the chance for discrepancies or human error, and add a more intuitive user interface.
 We have also developed a framework that allows the results from multiple ground motions to be processed in a single step.
-The framework we have developed provides a solid foundation from which to further streamline and improve the post-processing of multiple ground motions.
-It also helps to standardize how we set up and run our seismic analyses so that we have consistency in our methodology.
+The framework we developed provides a solid foundation from which to further streamline and improve the post-processing of multiple ground motions.
+It also helps to standardize how we set up and run our seismic analyses so that there is consistency across our methodology and implementation.

-The tools we have developed can be used on most structural LS-DYNA™ analyses to reduce post-processing time.
-The engineers doing the analyses can easily use these tools.
+The tools developed in this project can be used on most structural LS-DYNA™ analyses to reduce post-processing time.
+The engineers doing the analyses can readily use these tools.
 The tools have already been used successfully on a number of seismic design projects in the Americas.